 The purpose of compiling the portfolio is two-fold: first, it encourages students to preserve their best work; second, it supplies material for non-graded, qualitative assessment student growth by the students themselves and by Honors Program staff.
+Students will work on developing these further in the HNR 112, 212, and 312 courses outlined early in the handbook.

-Half of the material preserved in the portfolio willbe self-selected by the students.
+Half of the material preserved in the portfolio will be self-selected by the students.
 These entries include one writing task from each seminar, Service Learning entries, and up to four special optional choices students may wish to include.
 These may include coursework, pieces written from campus publications, musical compositions, and so on.

-The specified pieces include two impromptu essays (one written during HNR 111 one written during the HNR 211), the Senior Honors Project, the senior reflective essay (in which students discuss their growth using the portfolio contents as source material), papers or artifacts from each of the 4 area seminars, reflections on each of the4 area seminars.
+The specified pieces include two impromptu essays (one written during HNR 111 one written during the HNR 211), the Senior Honors Project, the senior reflective essay (in which students discuss their growth using the portfolio contents as source material), papers or artifacts from each of the 4 area seminars, reflections on each of the 4 area seminars.
 Additionally, students will write reflections on the link between the support courses and their Honors Program experiences.